 I do believe one of the reasons we have been able to live with the bright colors on our walls is that I have some basic knowledge of color theory, and that I’ve arranged the furniture we’ve collected over the years with color theory in mind.

-So today, I’m going to explain a little crash course in color theory.
 After reading, I’m hoping you’ll either feel more emboldened to paint an accent wall, OR save your extra hours this summer enjoying the weather instead of sweating over a bucket of paint to hide already bold walls.
 I’ve chosen the latter option!

 Color theory is the science behind the way we process and interpret colors.
 It involves different types of color combinations, proportions of each color, and results in specific recommended uses of color.
 The best way to think of it is as a baseline for understanding general interpretations of color, because each of us is going to see color differently and assign it different meanings based on our experiences in and sensitivity to interior environments.